 We understand your need to comprehend what has happened to your loved one and our Medical Examiners will provide the most accurate explanation in their autopsy report.
-Due to lab results and other extenuating factors, the final report may take 90 to 120 days to be completed.
+Due to a number of extenuating factors, the final report may take three to six months to be completed.
 Feel free to call our office at 865-215-8000 to check on the report status during our business hours: Monday thru Friday, 8am-4:30pm.
 Our compassionate staff will be happy to assist you.

 FOR THE FAMILIES

 If your loved one has been taken to the Knox County Regional Forensic Center, an examination will be performed by one of our five Medical Examiners to determine if an autopsy is necessary.

 Please make note of the following information:

-- RFC cannot permit viewing of decedents at the facility.
+- The RFC cannot permit viewing of decedents at the facility.

 - If your loved one becomes a Medical Examiner case, the Medical Examiner will sign the death certificate.

-- Please make arrangements with a funeral home of your choice or provide alternative instructions for your loved one’s burial.
+- Please make arrangements with a funeral home or crematorium of your choice or provide alternative instructions for your loved one’s burial.

-- The funeral home will make arrangements with the RFC to pick up your family member once RFC has completed their examination.
+- The funeral home/crematorium will make arrangements with the RFC to pick up your family member once RFC has completed their examination.

-- Decedent personal belongings will go with the decedent to the funeral home unless it is involved in an investigation.
+- Decedent personal belongings will go with the decedent to the funeral home or crematorium unless it is involved in an investigation.

-- A copy of the autopsy report will be available in approximately 3-4 months.
+- A copy of the autopsy report will be available in approximately three to six months.

-- A death certificate will be provided from the funeral home.
+- A death certificate will be provided from the funeral home or crematorium